JBoggsy/aipa/learning_notes.md

   information in different ways.
 Key pieces of information include the final message content, the thinking process, and tool calls.
 Also the role
 * Messages, rather than strings or anything else, should be what model generation returns.

+## Tools
+* The models I've experimented with (smolLMv3, gpt-oss:20b) are usually pretty good about calling tools correctly and not hallucinating tools *as long as they are given the tools they expect*.
+* One issue is creating tools from agents.
+The tool-agents cannot have themselves as tools or they will just attempt to call themselves
+* It is frustratingly hacky to try and use instance or class methods as tools because the agent cannot provide the `self` or `cls` argument required, so you need to create a factory pattern which generates a non-`self` method, but you cannot just use a normal Python decorator because the generated method needs accurate docstrings.
+The tension is that without the `self` argument, the tool doesn't have access to the `Agent` instance's various attributes.
+I'm considering moving user/agent context to the global namespace so that tool functions can always access that information.
+* The previous point is only an issue because I'm using the function-to-tool conversion in Ollama.
+  If I could figure out how to properly define tool JSON schemas, I could use `self` methods.

+## User and Agent Context
+* One big question I've run into: how do we maintain user and agent context and make it accessible to (and updateable by) the agent.
+There are lots of different types of contextual information, each with different needs in how they're handled by the agent, how long they need to remain in the agent's "working memory," and so on.
+* The concept of the agent's "working memory" is still something I'm working out.
+How is it added to, used, manipulated, etc?
+How do we get the LLM to actually reason properly about what it knows and what it should do next?
+* As an example, how should the agent handle user emails?
+How do it parse them and extract both high- and low-priority action items, information about the user, opportunities, etc. Ads, for example, are very low prio *except* that sometimes the user might actually be interested in the product.
+* Another consideration is allowing tools/agents to access user/agent context.
+One solution to the problem of needing tool factory methods (see Tools above) is to move requisite contextual information to a global namespace.
+This might work for the user context, but each agent has its own context and they can't all be in the global namespace.